 - The shipper or the company responsible for loading the truck

-Truck-related accidents are not always cut and dried, and at the Joshua W. Glotzer, APC law firm we have the experience and the resources necessary to get to the bottom of any personal injury claim.
+Truck-related accidents are not always cut and dried, and at the Glotzer & Leib, LLP law firm we have the experience and the resources necessary to get to the bottom of any personal injury claim.